PrimeTimeTran/flutter-TikTok/README.md

-# 30 days of Flutter(1)
+# TikTok

-A few projects to understand Flutter.
+A TikTok clone build using Flutter.

 ![demo](./demo.gif)